+Lawrence Gruner is an immigration attorney with over 25 years of experience handling immigration cases.
+These include: fiance visa, marriage green card and U.S. Citizenship cases.
 No attorney-client relationship is established at this point.
 (However, simply contact our office at 888-801-6558.
 We would be happy to talk to you about the best way to handle your potential case.)

 We are blessed to live in such a wonderful country as the United States.
 If you would like to help someone who is not as fortunate please consider helping someone through World Vision or another charity.
 Blessings to you and your family.

 The Washington Post recently ran an interesting article titled: “More say immigrants strengthen than burden their countries, according to survey of 18 nations.”
 The article states that “majorities of people in countries that have accepted many of the world’s migrants say that immigrants strengthen their countries rather than burden them….And on several questions, Americans offered […]

 Top 10 Fiance Visa Interview Tips 1.
 Know Your Fiance The number one thing you can do to make sure you do well at your interview is to know your fiancé very well.
 You should know about his past (previous marriages, criminal matters etc.) and know all about his current situation (where he works, where he […]

 How Much is a K1 Visa?
 The total cost to file a K1 is based on whether you wish to file the case by yourself or whether you would like a paralegal/notario to help you or whether you wish to work with a law office.
 Whichever route you choose the filing fees are the […]